ericwastaken/network-multitool/README.md

 2. Aliases inside the container:
    * `ll` (long list) mapped to `ls -al`
 3. Maps the host directory **host-volume** into the container's **/root/host-volume** directory.
 4. Support for python3, pip3 and any python dependencies listed in **host-volume/python-packages.txt**.
+Some example python scripts are also included.